MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

     In these cases, as an administrator, you'll have to assign new passwords to the affected users.

-- This feature switch is activated per server instancee, so it pertains to all tenants in a multitenant deployment.
+- This feature switch is activated per server instance, so it pertains to all tenants in a multitenant deployment.

 ## Package Microsoft .NET Core Windows Server Hosting failed with error